 - Terms and Conditions

-The proposal is an extremely important document in the sales process; such an important element that can make or break a sale, yet so many companies pump out un-customized proposals expecting the best.
+For coaches, consultants, and freelancers, the proposal is an extremely important document in the sales process; such an important element that can make or break a sale, yet so many companies pump out un-customized proposals expecting the best.

 What is Bidsketch

-I don’t recall how I was first turned onto Bidsketch, but I know I stalked their website and social media for awhile before I signed up for their mailing list, then free 14-day trial.
+I don’t recall how I was first turned onto Bidsketch, but I know I stalked their website and social media for a while before I signed up for their mailing list, then free 14-day trial.

 One of my first impressions, and really what caused me to make the decision to switch to Bidsketch, was the story behind it.
 It was bootstrapped by founder, Ruben Gamez, as a side project.
 Originally a freelance web designer, Gamez realized the importance of building relationships through clear communication between the agency and the client.
 In his previous job post, he saw countless proposals from outside firms and realized there was something missing; so he did something about it and built Bidsketch.